-Relationships between Approaches
+Relationships between approaches

 Figure 2 shows score distributions and correlations among the approaches.
 Correlations were all above 0.84.
 The MMSE had the lowest correlations with other approaches, and was highly left-skewed.
-The standardize and average approach and CFA scores appeared to have fairly normal distributions (fig. 2).
-The two CFA approaches were highly correlated (r = 0.94).
-In the scatter-plots between the categorical indicator CFA and other approaches (bottom row), overall bowing in the scatter-plots and heteroskedasticity in the more cognitively impaired range suggests nonlinearity in the component tests, which may not satisfy strict assumptions of linearity made in the CFA model with continuous indicators.
+The standardize and average and CFA scores appeared to have fairly normal distributions (Figure 2).
+The two CFA approaches were highly correlated (r=0.94).
+In the scatterplots between the categorical indicator CFA and other approaches (bottom row), overall bowing in the scatterplots and heteroskedasticity in the more cognitively impaired range suggests nonlinearity in the component tests, which may not satisfy strict assumptions of linearity made in the CFA model with continuous indicators.
 Further, diverging prongs in scatterplots against the standardize and average approach (second column) suggests that this approach does not provide scores on the same metric across datasets.

-Power to Detect Change
+Power to detect change

-All approaches yielded comparable rates of cognitive decline, between 0.026 and 0.034 SD units per year, after scaling them to have a mean of 50 and SD of 10 (table 3).
-While point estimates for change were comparable, model-estimated standard deviations were the largest for the single common test approach and smallest for the categorical indicator CFA (table 3).
-These characteristics are also reflected in the power analyses because the minimum sample size required to have 80% power to detect a 25% cognitive decline was the smallest for the categorical indicator CFA approach (n = 232) (table 3).
+All approaches yielded comparable rates of cognitive decline, between 0.026 and 0.034 SD units per year, after scaling them to have a mean of 50 and SD of 10 (Table 3).
+While point estimates for change were comparable, model-estimated standard deviations were largest for the single common test approach and smallest for the categorical indicator CFA (Table 3).
+These characteristics are also reflected in the power analyses, as the minimum sample size required to have 80% power to detect a 25% cognitive decline was smallest for the categorical indicator CFA approach (N=232) (Table 3).